neurallayer/awesome-dotnet-datascience/README.md

 # Awesome .NET for Data Science, Machine Learning and AI [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 A curated list of awesome .Net packages, frameworks and resources for data science, machine learning and AI.
-It is inspired by many of the other awesome pages like awesome-php.
+It is inspired by many of the other awesome pages like awesome-python, awesome-php, awesome-ruby and awesome-dotnet.

-Since almost daily new datascience packages for .Net are released and updated, this is a great place to stay up to date.
+Since almost daily new datascience packages for .Net are being released or updated, this is a great place to stay up to date.

 ## Interactive Development
 * [.NET Interactive](https://github.com/dotnet/interactive) - .NET Interactive takes the power of .NET and embeds it into your interactive experiences.
 Share code, explore data, write, and learn across your apps in ways you couldn't before.
 Right now there is support for Jupyter, nteract, and Visual Studio Code.
 * [Azure Jupyter Notebooks](https://notebooks.azure.com/) - Jupyter notebooks on Azure have builtin supper for F#.
 * [Binder](https://mybinder.org/) - Binder is an online application that allows you to point it to a github repo and start a Jupyter notebook that is in there.
 Binder supports C#, F# and even Powershell notebooks.
+And if you just want to try some notebooks right now, click [here](https://mybinder.org/v2/gh/dotnet/interactive/master?urlpath=lab).
 * [IfSharp](https://github.com/fsprojects/IfSharp) - F# for Jupyter Notebooks with intellisense and integrated NuGet support.

 ## Dataframes
 * [Microsoft.Data.Analysis](Microsoft.Data.Analysis) - Robust and extensible types and algorithms for manipulating structured data that supports aggregations, statistical funtions, sorting, grouping, joins, merges, handling missing values and more.
 Currently in preview mode.
 * [Deedle](https://bluemountaincapital.github.io/Deedle/) - Data frame and (time) series library for exploratory data manipulation with C# and F# support
 * [Pandas.NET](https://github.com/SciSharp/Pandas.NET) - Pandas ported to C#.
 It is a data analysis tool that can process multi-dimensional arrays using DataFrames.
+* [Spreads](https://github.com/Spreads/Spreads/) - Series and Panels for Real-time and Exploratory Analysis of Data Streams.
+Spreads library is optimized for performance and memory usage.
+It is several times faster than other open source projects.

 ## Visualization